Call 911

 For more information about residential property maintenance requirements and tenant rights and responsibilities, use the Housing Rules for Owners and Tenants page.

 Copies of maintenance complaints are available for both Tenants and Landlords.
-For additional questions about a complaint or to get copies of complaints, go to the HPD Building Information and Code Enforcement Borough Service Centers page.
+For additional questions about a complaint or to get copies of complaints, go to the HPD Code Enforcement Borough Service Centers page.